-Barotrauma is the pain or discomfort that you feel when there is a difference in air pressure between the outside environment and the inside of your body.
-You may have this discomfort when you fly in an airplane or go scuba diving.
+Barotrauma is the pain or discomfort that is felt with a difference in air or water pressure between the outside environment and the inside of the body.

 Copyright © Nucleus Medical Media, Inc.

 Normally air moves easily between outside and inside of the ear, sinuses, and lungs, helping to maintain a balance of pressure.
 Imbalances may be created with:

 The imbalance of pressure causes the air inside your body to shrink or swell.
 This is what can cause pain and damage.

 Activities that can expose someone to significant pressure changes include:

 The inner ear is connected to outside air through tubes to keep inner and outer pressure balanced.
 Blockages and congestion in these tubes increase the risk of ear barotrauma because the inside pressure is not allowed to change to match the outside pressure.
 These tubes may be blocked or limited by:

 Similarly, blockages in the sinuses will block the flow of air from outside to inside the body.
 Sinuses may be impaired by:

 Pulmonary barotrauma may be more likely in those with damage from previous or current lung conditions.

 Other factors that may affect the ability for air spaces in the body to work properly include: